Dmgvol/UE_Modding/BPModding/WorkingWithML.md

 - BP mods go into `/Mods` followed by the mod name, for example: `/Mods/MyMod/`.
 - The mod blueprint has to be named `ModActor`.

-For UML and UE4SS, 2 additional custom methods have to be persistent within the graph editor; `PreBeginPlay` and `PostBeginPlay`
+For UML and UE4SS, 2 additional custom methods have to be persistent within the graph editor; `PreBeginPlay` and `PostBeginPlay`.<br>
+But the default `BeginPlay` also works, which is fired once when the actor is spawned.

 ![](/Media/ModLoaders/UmlLayout.png)